 As we saw in Romans 5:12, since Adam and Eve, the first man and woman on earth, a sin nature has been present in all people.
 No one had to teach us how to sin; sinning comes naturally to us.

-So sin separates us from God.
-It makes an impossible chasm between us.
 Romans 3:23 says, “For all have sinned, and come short of the glory of God.”

 Sin has a price that must be paid.

-Also, our sin has a penalty.
 Romans 6:23 says, “For the wages of sin is death…” The “wage” or payment for our sin is spiritual death—eternal separation from God in Hell.

 Our own works and religion are not enough.